fork52/Sentiment-Analyzer/README.md

 3. [numpy](https://numpy.org/install/) : The fundamental package for scientific computing with Python.

 ## Future Work
 Will try to build better models which can provide better performance and commit the changes.

+## Credits
+1. Have been working on this project whilst completing this amazing specialization [Tensorflow in Practice on Coursera](https://www.coursera.org/specializations/tensorflow-in-practice).
+A few code snippets and ideas I have used for training are directly inspired from the content in the course.

+2. As mentioned earlier, the dataset I have used for training is a subset from the [Amazon product data](http://jmcauley.ucsd.edu/data/amazon/) for Android apps.

 ## License
 The repository is licensed under MIT License.